adblockplus/libadblockplus/README.md

 ### Windows

 You need Microsoft Visual C++ (Express is sufficient) 2012 and Python 2.6.

-- Execute *buildmsvs.bat* from Visual Studio command line (with VS environment variables defined, ie msbuild can be run from)
+Make sure that `python.exe` is on your `PATH`.

+* Execute `createsolution.bat ia32` to generate project files for the 32 bit
+build or `createsolution.bat x64` for the 64 bit build.
+Unfortunately, V8
+doesn't support creating both from the same project files.
+* Open `build\libadblockplus.sln` in Visual Studio and build the solution there.
+Alternatively you can run `msbuild /m build\libadblockplus.sln` from the Visual Studio Developer Command Prompt to create a debug build.

 Shell
 -----